timotheeg/NESTrisStatsUI/docs/stats.md

 ### Reference for the formula

-This was generated from this [latex equation renderer](http://atomurl.net/math/) from the following Latex fomula:
+The formula graphic was generated with this [latex equation renderer](http://atomurl.net/math/) from the following Latex fomula:
 ```
 100 * \sqrt{(\sum_{piece type} (\frac{count_{piece type}}{count_{allpieces}} - \frac{1}{7} )^2) / 7}
 ```